didecentral/rwot-dir/_pages/rwot1-sf/topics-and-advance-readings/ipfs-keychain.md

+---
-# Notes on the IPFS Keychain (or the Web Keychain)
+title: "Notes on the IPFS Keychain (or the Web Keychain)"
+permalink: rwot1-sf/topics-and-advance-readings/ipfs-keychain/
+---

 (These are just short notes, becuase the idea is very simple, and obvious.
 It does not take much to understand it.
 But like SFS naming, it is _subtly powerful_).